rse/jquery-markup/README.md

 Check out [Template-Engine-Chooser](http://garann.github.io/template-chooser/)
 to quickly find out which template language fits best for your scenario.
-My personal preference is to use [Handlebars](http://handlebarsjs.com/).
+My personal preference is to use [Handlebars](http://handlebarsjs.com/) for simple requirements and [Nunjucks](http://nunjucks.jlongster.com/) for more complex requirements.

 Getting jQuery-Markup
 ---------------------